korningf/arch-ops/cloud-observability-telemetry.md

 These should expose the standard Profiler values, Memory, IO, and system health.

-TODO Select the appropriate telemetry / Observability suites (OpenTelemetry, Grafana ?)
+TODO Select the appropriate telemetry / Observability suites (OpenTelemetry + Signoz, Grafana ?)

+## Instrumentation

-Instrumentation Finally we should have sandbox Debug versions of apps that expose Headers and Symbols.
+Finally we should have sandbox Debug versions of apps that expose Headers and Symbols.

 We should also expose standard admin or management interfaces, secured in production.

 _TODO Select the appropriate instrumentation suites_

+# Appendix